 Historically, we have found that there is a strong and statistically significant correlation between the number of practice questions that a student takes (particularly key topics) and their Part 1 pass rate.
 We suggest at least three months of preparation time and going through all of the questions at least twice, and reading the explanations.
 Even if a student gets the question correct, it’s important to read through the rationale and understand the teaching points that are included with each question.

-Importantly, given the way that the exam is graded, it is important for students to know how they compare to the national average before going into the exam.
+Given the way that the exam is graded, it is important for students to know how they compare to the national average before going into the exam.
 BoardVitals provides a comparison basis on each question, as well as on each category so that students can ensure that they are in the range of passing the exam.
-BoardVitals also suggests the next best question for each student individually based on previous performance.
+We also suggest the next best question for each student individually based on previous performance.